UPDATED October 12, 2021, Original Post: June 7, 2018 Public Intoxication

 Critics agree that the law is too vague and allows for police to overstep their bounds.
 Essentially, they say that it allows police to conduct crowd control.

 However, law enforcement officers say the leeway is needed to address a wide variety of behaviors to take an inebriated person into police custody.
-Moreover, most Texas public intoxication cases involve a person creating danger to themselves or others by slipping, staggering, or falling along a roadway at night.
+Moreover, many Texas public intoxication cases involve a person creating a danger to themselves or others by slipping, staggering, or falling along a roadway at night.

 How Texas Public Intoxication Charges Work

-A person is legally intoxicated if his or her blood alcohol concentration (BAC) is at least 0.08 percent.
-The police are not required to test your BAC to make an arrest for public intoxication.
-They can arrest you on probable cause, such as slurred words, bloodshot eyes, or an alcohol smell on your breath.
+Under Texas DWI law, a person is legally intoxicated if his or her blood alcohol concentration (BAC) is at least 0.08 percent.
+However, with public intoxication laws in Texas, the police are not required to test your blood alcohol level to make an arrest for public intoxication.
+The police can arrest you by looking at subjective evidence establishing probable cause, such as slurred words, bloodshot eyes, or an alcohol smell on your breath.